 What types of collisions qualify for an FMCSA Crash Preventability Program review?

-The FMCSA set out eight conditions for collisions that can qualify for a review under the Crash Preventability Demonstration program.
+The FMCSA set out ten conditions for collisions that can qualify for a review under the Crash Preventability Determination Program (CPDP).
 They include when the commercial vehicle:

 - Was hit by a motorist found to be driving under the influence

-- Was struck by a motorist that was driving the wrong direction after having completely crossed the median or center line
+- Was struck by a motorist that was driving the wrong direction or by a vehicle making an illegal turn or U-turn

-- Was hit while legally stopped or parked
+- Was hit while legally parked or stopped, such as at a red light

 - Struck an individual committing or attempting to commit suicide

-If you believe a collision in your fleet meets one or more of the eight conditions, you should consider asking the FMCSA to review the event under the Crash Preventability Demonstration Program, particularly if you have video evidence that supports your claim.
+If you believe a collision in your fleet meets one or more of the ten conditions, you should consider asking the FMCSA to review the event under the Crash Preventability Determination Program.

 How to submit a request for data review

 It’s easy to submit a request with the FMCSA to review a collision.
 You just need to gather materials beforehand that will help support your case.
-That includes video footage as well as other materials such as photos, police accident reports, insurance claim information, hearing transcripts, or affidavits.
+That includes video footage, photos, police accident reports, drugs and alcohol test results, insurance claim information, hearing transcripts, or affidavits.
 Video footage, in particular, can be particularly powerful as evidence for exoneration.
-Most of these items are often already gathered during the aftermath of a collision.
+Most of these items often already gathered during the aftermath of a collision.

 Then head over to the FMCSA’s portal, DataQs, to submit a crash preventability request for data review (RDR).
+Click the “Add a Request” button, and submit your request under “Crash Could Not Be Prevented.”
 The 4-step process is outlined in this graphic:

 Most frequent types of unavoidable collisions

-After a year of running the program, the FMCSA released some interesting quarterly data this June.
-The agency reported receiving 5,228 requests for review under the program and issuing 2,790 determinations during the period ended June 29.
+This program had been in development since 2017 as a demonstration program before it was adopted as a program this year.
+In June 2018, the FMCSA released some interesting quarterly data about the most frequent types of unavoidable collisions experienced by commercial vehicles.
+The agency reported receiving 5,228 requests for review under the program and issuing 2,790 determinations during the period ended June 29, 2018.
 The vast majority of the 2,790 collisions reviewed by the agency were deemed not preventable, which was good news for carriers.

 The most frequent collision type reviewed by far was commercial vehicles that were hit from behind (69.5%).
 The next three most frequent were struck while legally stopped or parked (7.8%), struck by a motorist driving under the influence (7.7%), and struck by a vehicle traveling in the wrong direction (6.8%).